 Despite offering hitchless performance on consoles, the PC port was ridden with bugs and plagued by performance issues that persisted even on high-end graphics cards.

-While Rockstar has stepped things up in this regard, you’ll want to make sure your rig is up to snuff before venturing into Red Dead 2’s lovingly detailed open-world by running your own tests.
+While Rockstar has stepped things up in this regard, you’ll want to make sure your rig is up to snuff before venturing into Red Dead 2’s lovingly detailed map.

 Metro Exodus

-Leading up to its release, Metro Exodus was touted as one of the true next-gen experiences, which may not mean much to PC gamers but is a good indicator of the game’s technical prowess.
+Leading up to its release, Metro Exodus was touted as one of the true next-gen experiences, a testament to the game’s technical prowess.

 Considering you’ll need a reasonably beefy machine to get consistent fps, it’s also an ideal pick for benchmark testing.